What is Software Escrow? An Easy-To-Understand Guide

 - SaaS Escrow Agreement

-A SaaS Escrow agreement is used for SaaS hosted applications within AWS, Microsoft Azure, GCP or private hosting vendor.
+A SaaS Escrow agreement is used for SaaS hosted applications within AWS, Microsoft Azure, Google Cloud or private hosting vendor.
 Solutions typically include replicated environments with 90 days of live continuity, deposit of production environment access credentials and the deposit of all the components that are required to spin up a SaaS environment (i.e. source code, deployment scripts, databases).